 A checklist tool could help change your business.

 Now you understand why is a Checklist Important?
 You can see why we just love the power of a simple checklist in business.

-Checkify offers you both a checklist to manage your business processes making it easier for anyone to step into the the breach incase of a emergency or the need to work remotely.
-But also the the ability to add one off ad hoc to-do list tasks
+Checkify offers you both a checklist to manage your business processes making it easier for anyone to step into the breach in case of an emergency or the need to work remotely.
+But also the ability to add one-off ad hoc to-do list tasks